D00Med/scifi_nodes/README.md

 Minetest mod that adds scifi themed blocks, doors, materials, plants and other assets.

+# Changes log

+* 05/09/2019 : door opening on rightclick is disabled (maybe reactivated via a mod option)
 * 05/08/2019 :
   * digicodes now work
   * new (and cleaner) implementation for palm scanner